 As long as we have bodies, we will have physical pain.
 Buddhism promises no escape from that.
 What we can change is how we experience pain.
-Three well-known Buddhist teachers offer techniques to lessen pain’s mental suffering, look at its true nature, and learn its valuable lessons.
+Two Buddhist teachers offer techniques to lessen pain’s mental suffering, look at its true nature, and learn its valuable lessons.

 One Button at a Time

 When I became crippled by rheumatoid arthritis, I was completely overcome by unremitting pain, terror, and despair.
 Unable to walk, too weak to lift a phone, I thought bitterly of how much time I had wasted pursuing everlasting peace of mind.
 For seven years, over thousands of hours of zazen and maybe thirty sesshins, I had sat on a black cushion pursuing enlightenment in order to cope with just such an occasion—all to no avail.
 But I was wrong about the failure of practice, and within months of being struck by the condition, I knew it.